cjlindata/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 I generated two the time series plots one for weekday activity and one for weekend.
-It is more active in the morning during weekday and more average distributed during daytime in the weekend.
+It is more active in the morning during weekday and the activity pattern is evenly distributed during daytime for the weekend.

 ```r